 What Is CBD?

-Before getting into the skin problems that CBD can help with, you should have a better understanding of CBD.
+Before getting into the skin problems that CBD may help with, you should have a better understanding of CBD.
 This is the abbreviation for cannabidiol, the main non-psychoactive cannabinoid in cannabis and hemp.
 CBD is not psychoactive, does not show up on drug tests, and is legal in many areas.
 Even areas where marijuana is illegal, allow for legal CBD, provided it has less than 0.3 percent THC.
 The United States is one of these examples where CBD is permitted at the federal level.

 With that in mind, what skin problems can you solve with CBD?